Here’s an interesting letter I received recently:

 It’s about paying attention to them in an entirely new way, one that creates deeper familiarity and makes them not merely memorizable, but magnetic.

-So although the Magnetic Memory system is dressed up as a technique for using Memory Palaces and dividing words and arranging them alphabetically, what we are really doing is paying very close attention to the words we want to memorize by other means.
+So although the Magnetic Memory Method is dressed up as a technique for using Memory Palaces and dividing words and arranging them alphabetically, what we are really doing is paying very close attention to the words we want to memorize by other means.
 We are using a strategy that will allow us to completely sidestep rote learning.

 The first thing to do is read a book from the Magnetic Memory series.
 You can find them on Amazon.
 In your case, you would want to read the book on Memorizing English vocabulary.

-Once you’ve studied the technique, which involves creating a Memory Palace for each letter of the alphabet and then working with the words by dividing them into component parts and associating those parts with “bridging images,” you will use the free Magnetic Memory worksheets I’ve created to chart out your Memory Palace system and create journeys.
+Once you’ve studied the technique, which involves creating a Memory Palace for each letter of the alphabet and then working with the words by dividing them into component parts and associating those parts with “bridging figures,” you will use the free Magnetic Memory worksheets I’ve created to chart out your Memory Palace system and create journeys.